Philosophical Counselling - Existential Therapy

 Philosophy....

 It was while teaching philosophy at The University of Melbourne that I decided to offer it to individuals in the form of counselling.
-I am rooted in classical philosophy, which is the tradition of Socrates, Plato, and Aristotle.
+I am rooted in the classical tradition of philosophy: Socrates, Plato, Aristotle.
 Classical philosophy is the pursuit of wisdom and virtue.
-Wisdom involves seeing in more true and good ways, with respect to (1) how you view life as a whole, and (2) how you navigate daily, practical life.
-A virtue is any good quality you cultivate, such as courage, self-control, compassion, justice, hope, creativity, and so on.
-In short, classical philosophy helps you make life better by becoming more wise, strong, capable, skillful, and good.
+Wisdom involves seeing in more true and good ways, with respect to (1) the meaning of life, and (2) how to navigate life in all its daily, practical concerns.
+A virtue is any good quality you cultivate, such as rationality, courage, self-control, compassion, justice, hope, creativity, and so on.
+In essence, classical philosophy helps you make life better by becoming more wise, strong, capable, skillful, and good.
+This is the surest way also to achieve happiness, success, flourishing, and meaning.

 Counselling and Psychotherapy....